bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 ![Screenshot 2021-03-07 at 22 41 02](https://user-images.githubusercontent.com/54359396/110255941-96fe4400-7f96-11eb-93b9-199c5be14eb8.png)

-This chart has been provided by user 4
+This chart has been provided by user Thomas White

 ## Menus